blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 - Add STR(for melee) or DEX(for ranged) mod
 - Add any other attack bonuses or penalties
 - If your roll meets or beats the enemy's AC, you hit
-- On a hit, roll your weapon's damage die
+- On a hit, roll your weapon's damage die and any extra bonuses or penalties
-- If that D20 rolls a 20, the attack hits and you can roll an extra damage die
+- If the D20 rolls a 20, the attack hits and you can roll an extra damage die
-- If that D20 rolls a 1, the attack misses
+- If the D20 rolls a 1, the attack misses

 # Exploration